The Multi User Mass Spectrometry Laboratory of the Department of Chemistry provides analytical services on a variety of mass spec platforms.

 "This research was enabled/benefited from the use of instrumentation made available by the Caltech CCE Multiuser Mass Spectrometry Laboratory."
 Please email an electronic copy of any publication that made use of this lab's services.

-The fees listed are for internal Caltech users.
+minutes and increments specific to each instrument.
 If you would like to use the facility and are external to Caltech, please contact either Mona Shahgoli at (626) 395-3372 or Naseem Troian at (626) 395-3378.

 Facilities Use/Technical Services Agreement Form